Should You Use an Escalation Clause?

 Making Counteroffers or Raising the Price

 It could be in the seller's best interest to issue counteroffers instead of accepting the bid with the escalation clause.
+There is no limit to the number of counteroffers that can go back and forth.
 Depending on the state, a seller can make a different counteroffer to each buyer or sometimes to just one or two buyers.

-Another option for the seller is to not make counteroffers but instead to raise the sales price of the home to $325,000 and start the bidding process all over again.
+Another option for the seller is to raise the sales price of the home to $325,000 and start the bidding process all over again.

 Consulting a Lawyer

-If a buyer is considering making an offer with an escalation clause, he should contact an attorney.
+If a buyer is considering making an offer with an escalation clause, they should contact an attorney.
 The clause should be written by a lawyer, not by the buyer's real estate agent.
+The seller has the right not to respond to any offer, whether or not it contains an escalation clause.